Mike2swift/device-bound-signature/README.md

-# Device-Bound Signature™: First Use Disclosure — May 2025
+# Device-Bound Signature™: First Use Disclosure — May 2025 device-bound-signature
+swifttract-dbs-api

 **Prepared by Swifttract**
 **Date of First Use: March 1, 2024**